worepix/doc-chester/source/firmware/how-to-sigfox-module.rst

 - Backend sends the message to MySigfox.com
 - MySigfox.com resends the message to your server

 It is pretty easy to set it all up.
-For more information, there is a different article. !!!!!!!!!!TODO!!!!!!!!!
+For more information, there is a :doc:`different article. <../tutorials/mysigfox.com-service>`

 *******
 Example